philipdelff/NMsim/README.md

 Nonmem executable (say `path.nonmem=/path/to/nmfe75` or any Nonmem executable you want to use).
 Specifically of the simulation types currently available, simulation of known subjects is not possible using PSN (but works if a Nonmem executable is provided).
-On the other hand, submitting jobs to clusters is currently only supported via PSN.

 If PSN is used, `NMsim` uses PSN's `execute` to run models.
-In addition, `NMsim` can use PSN's `update_inits` to update initial values in control streams. `NMsim` does also include its own simple function to do this if `PSN` is not available.
+In addition, `NMsim` by default uses PSN's `update_inits` to update initial values in control streams, if PSN is available. `NMsim` does also include its own simple function to do this if `PSN` is not available.

 ## Is `NMsim` reliable?